“Help! How to get rid of condensation in my windows? There’s got to be a solution to this!”

 This is the windowpane facing the outside of your home.

-Also coated with a thin layer that helps reflect and minimize the number of ultraviolet rays, sunlight, and heat from entering your home.
+Also coated with a thin layer that helps reflect and minimize the number of ultraviolet rays, sunlight, and heat entering your home.

 All for the purpose of saving you energy and reducing the cost of your bills.